Finding Sustainability

-If you’ve spent most of your life being the dependable one—the one who shows up, holds it together, and gets things done—it can be hard to know where to go when you need support.
+If you’ve spent most of your life being the dependable one, the one who shows up, holds it together, and gets things done, it can be hard to recognize when you need support.

 That’s where I come in.

-I’m a licensed psychologist with over 15 years of training and experience.
-I specialize in supporting adults through burnout, codependency, perfectionism, people pleasing, anxiety, and life transitions.
-I help adults who are exhausted from overdoing, overthinking, and overgiving.
-People who are good at functioning—sometimes too good—but who feel stuck in roles that keep them running on empty.
+I’m a licensed psychologist with 18 years of training and experience.
+I specialize in supporting adults through burnout, codependency, perfectionism, people-pleasing, anxiety, and life transitions.
+I work with adults who are exhausted from overdoing, overthinking, and overgiving.
+Many of my clients are people who are highly capable, sometimes too capable, but feel stuck in roles that keep them running on empty.
 Maybe you’re burned out.
-Maybe you’re tired of saying yes when you mean no. Maybe you’re just ready to stop being so hard on yourself—and to stop abandoning yourself in the name of being “fine” or “strong.”
+Maybe you’re tired of saying yes when you mean no. Maybe you’re ready to stop being so hard on yourself, and to stop abandoning yourself in the name of being “fine” or “strong.”

 The Work We’ll Do Together

-This isn’t checklist therapy, and you’re not a problem to solve.
+This is not checklist therapy, and you are not a problem to solve.
 The way you move through the world makes sense.
-The over-functioning, people-pleasing, perfectionism, and caretaking—these patterns usually formed early, in response to environments where being “strong,” helpful, or invisible were necessary and adaptive.
-In therapy, we make space to understand those strategies with compassion, not judgment.
-We’ll explore how you’ve learned to cope, what those patterns have protected you from, and what they may be costing you now.
+The over-functioning, people-pleasing, perfectionism, and caretaking patterns often began in childhood, forming in environments where your inner world was not always safe to express.
+You learned strategies early on to protect yourself, stay connected, or keep the peace.
+In therapy, we make space to understand those strategies with curiosity and compassion, not judgment.
+We will explore how you have learned to cope, what those patterns have protected you from, and what they may be costing you now.
 Some of these habits have helped you succeed.
-Others may be quietly draining your energy, your clarity, or your sense of self.
+Others may quietly drain your energy, clarity, or sense of self.

-Understanding your patterns—how you relate to others, where you override your own needs, and what feels hard to let go of.
+Understanding your patterns—how you relate to others, where you override your own needs, and what is hard to let go of

-Looking at where it all began—family dynamics, attachment history, and relational roles that shaped how you learned to stay safe and connected.
+Tracing the roots—exploring family dynamics, attachment experiences and wounds, and relational roles that shaped how you learned to stay safe and connected

-Practicing new ways of relating—setting boundaries that hold, noticing when self-abandonment creeps in, and choosing responses that support your self-worth.
+Practicing new ways of living—setting boundaries that hold, noticing when self-abandonment creeps in, and choosing responses that support your self-worth

-This work helps you step out of old survival patterns and into something more sustainable—more connected, more aligned, more you.
-You don’t have to keep pushing through or settling for “fine.”
-Change is possible, and it doesn’t require becoming someone else.
-It starts by getting curious about who you’ve always been—and giving yourself permission to take up space.
+This work helps you step out of old survival patterns and into something more sustainable, more connected, more balanced, more you.
+You do not have to keep pushing through or settling for “fine.”
+Change is possible.
+It starts by getting curious about who you have always been and giving yourself permission to matter today.

 Ready to see how therapy can help you show up differently for yourself and others?
-Click to check out services and fees or book your free consultation.
+Click to learn more about my services and fees or book your free consultation.

 Credentials & Experience